Southern Association for Women Historians

 The Southern Association for Women Historians (SAWH) is a professional organization in the United States founded in 1970.
-It supports the study of women’s and gender history of the American South, gives annual book and article prizes, and provides networking opportunities for its members, especially at its triennial conference.
+It supports the study of women's and gender history of the American South, gives annual book and article prizes, and provides networking opportunities for its members, especially at its triennial conference.

 Mission

-The Southern Association for Women Historians (SAWH) is an American nonprofit professional association formed in 1970 in Louisville, Kentuckyto support women historians living in the South and provide a forum for the study of southern women’s history.
-Most of the organization’s members study the American South but historians in any field who live in the southern states are encouraged to join.
+The Southern Association for Women Historians (SAWH) is an American nonprofit professional association formed in 1970 in Louisville, Kentucky to support women historians living in the South and provide a forum for the study of southern women's history.
+Most of the organization's members study the American South but historians in any field who live in the southern states are encouraged to join.
 The SAWH welcomes public historians, independent scholars, and graduate students in addition to academic historians.
 The organization is known for its support and mentoring of graduate students.
 The SAWH “values individuals and their differences including race, economic status, gender expression and identity, sex, sexual orientation, ethnicity, national origin, first language, religion, age, and ability status."
 The SAWH is governed by an Executive Council and its work is accomplished by committees made up of volunteers from among the membership.